top of page

 Learning Objective

-• I can describe the differences between animals from different classes;
+• To describe the differences between animals from different classes.

-• I can correctly identify and name animals based on descriptions of their appearance and behaviour.
+• To be able to identify and name animals based on descriptions of their appearance and behaviour.

 Pre-visit Suggestions